 The VCID shall be used to identify the Virtual Channel.

 NOTE – There are no restrictions on the selection of VCIDs 0–62; in particular, Virtual Channels are not required to be numbered consecutively.
-VCID 63 is reserved for OID Transfer Frames (see 4.1.4.1.6 and 4.1.4.1.7).
+VCID 63 is reserved for OID Transfer Frames (see 4.1.4.1.5 through 4.1.4.1.7).

 Multiplexer Access Point Identifier